"I've seen enough not to see any more," he says. "Recent

 There are other small pleasures dotted throughout.
 Hip-flasked Bill (Jarlath Conroy), a desiccated Irish Rowan Atkinson lookalike, provides a lot of the humour (and yes, it's grim humour).
 The trio of a scientist, a support worker and a helicopter pilot is enough to root for while the zombies inevitably make their underground appearance.
 The comeuppance for the boys in fatigues is absolute (as it inevitably must be) and the carnival music (could it be sampled Jamaican steel drums?) that characterises John the pilot's (Terry Alexander) approach to this grim life always makes me smile.
 Howard Sherman's touching performance as 'Bub' the captive zombie is a real treat.
 Pathos is such an unexpected emotion to feel for a character that would normally want to runs his hands through your intestines.
 The bad guy's demise has been oft quoted in subsequent 'hommaging' genre works (take a bow, Charlie Booker's Dead Set and Edgar Wright's Shaun of the Dead).
 There is a powerful dream sequence at the very start that contains a delicious shock of surprise, one that riffs off Polanski's shocker, Repulsion.
 And again I must stress the commitment of the performances.
 It makes the film proud despite its un-dead nature.
 I can't abide those who expect a worsening of standards based on their own genre likes and dislikes.
 There are levels of excellence even in zombie movies and while any sequel cannot have that raw shock of seeing Night of the Living Dead for the first time, its second sequel has enough gory pleasures of its own to savour.

-It's perhaps deliberately ironic that a film titled Day of the Dead takes place largely underground and by artificial light.
-This can at first glance make the transfer feel less obviously and consistently crisp that the one on Arrow's Dawn of the Dead Blu-ray, but watch it in the right lighting conditions (that means pulling the curtains and lowering the lights if you've got a plasma screen) and you'll soon see that it's every bit it's equal and easily outstrips its DVD predecessors.
+It's perhaps deliberately ironic that a film titled Day of the Dead takes place largely underground and in artificial light.
+This can at first glance make the transfer feel less obviously and consistently crisp than the one on Arrow's Dawn of the Dead Blu-ray, but watch it in the right lighting conditions (that means pulling the curtains and lowering the lights if you've got a plasma screen) and you'll soon see that it's every bit it's equal and easily outstrips its DVD predecessors.
 This is most obviously evident in scenes where the lighting has more contrast (the early arrival by helicopter, Sarah's introduction to 'The Ritz'), and as so often with HD transfers from 35mm, there's a richness to the image that you can't imagine its digital equivalent producing.
 The colour palette is sometimes a little muted but I have no doubt at all this was intentional, and there's no trace anywhere of dust or damage – the print here really is spotless.
-Don't got expecting Transformers-style super-sharpness – this was a low budget genre work shot largely underground in the mid-1980s – but this is far and away the best I've ever seen the film look.
-In keeping with the current trend for filling the 16:9 screen.
-The original 1.85:1 picture has been slightly modified to 1.78:1.
+Don't go expecting Transformers-style super-sharpness – this was a low budget genre work shot largely underground in the mid-1980s – but this is far and away the best I've ever seen the film look.
+In keeping with the current trend for filling the 16:9 screen, the original 1.85:1 picture has been slightly modified to 1.78:1.

 The original Dolby 2.0 mono soundtrack has been included, but has been joined here by a 5.1 DTS HD Master Audio track that plays as standard 5.1 DTS on non-HD enabled amps.
 Whether it's a remix or a re-master of the original track is hard to say, but there's a noticeable difference between the two, with improved clarity of voices and effects on the DTS and no trace of the background fluff that can sometimes be heard on the mono track.
 The slight treble clipping on some of the dialogue is still there but less pronounced, and the music sounds really benefits from the clean-up.

 Following on from their fine three-disc Blu-ray/DVD combo release of Dawn of the Dead, Arrow have repeated the formula here by putting the main feature and three of the extras on a Blu-ray disc and the rest of the standard definition extras on a separate DVD.
 Some have been sourced from Anchor Bay's 2003 US double-DVD set, but one of the key extras from that set, and from the same company's 2007 Blu-ray edition, is conspicuously missing here, namely the commentary track with George Romero, make-up effects wizard Tom Savini, production designer Cletus Anderson and actress Lori Cardille.
-Its absence is really felt, narrowing Romero's vocal contribution to to his interview on the Many Days documentary below.
+Its absence is really felt, narrowing Romero's vocal contribution to his interview on the Many Days documentary below.

 The first three extras are on the Blu-ray.